Spot Color Report

 Sorts the list according to various criteria.
-When sorting by Delta E, spot colors with the lowest dE are listed at the top, and the highest dE at the bottom.
+When sorting by Delta E, spot colors with the lowest deltaE are listed at the top, and the highest deltaE at the bottom.

 - Create the report.
-It can be created in various formats (PDF, XML, Text, CGATS or Color Exchange Format).
+It can be created in various formats (PDF, XML, Text or CGATS).